 [7] For non-publicly listed companies, refer to individuals with shareholding per ACRA profile

-[4] With effect from 1 April 2025, companies participating in the Place-and-Train/Job Redesign Reskilling CCPs may offer either full-time or flexi-load working arrangements (e.g. part-time employment) to qualify for CCP support.
+[8] With effect from 1 April 2025, companies participating in Place-and-Train/Job Redesign Reskilling CCPs may offer either full-time or flexi-load working arrangements (e.g. part-time employment) and qualify for CCP support

 How does it work?

-The CCP training period lasts up to 6 months for the new hire modality, and up to 3 months for the job redesign reskilling modality.
-Structured OJT must be provided and conducted at participating companies to facilitate the application of learning and to ensure that individuals acquire necessary competencies.
+The CCP training period lasts up to 6 months.
+Structured OJT will be provided and conducted at participating companies to facilitate the application of learning and to ensure that individuals acquire necessary competencies.

 Programme Structure